-The likelihood of an arc flash occurring is low but the potential severity is high.
-Control measures can be adopted to reduce both the hazard and likelihood of an arc flash occurring, therefore reducing the risk.
+The likelihood of an electric arc (or worse) occurring is low but the potential severity is high.
+Control measures can be adopted to reduce both the hazard and likelihood of taking place, therefore reducing the risk.
 For example, you can:

 - De-energize electrical equipment

 - Reduce the energy output from an incident

 - Train on-site workers to control risks and interrupt faults